 Each .pdf, created with the Classical Text Editor, provides Latin text as transcribed from Vat. lat.
 630. Beneath the edited text, a brief apparatus criticus tracks corrections and variant readings in the manuscript.
 Occasionally, particularly in the case of serious omissions or other defects that make its text unreadable, I provide corrections from elsewhere in the Pseudo-Isidorian manuscript tradition.

-Below the apparatus criticus is an apparatus fontium, or an accounting of Pseudo-Isidore’s material sources (with occasional formal source indications in parentheses).
+Occasional files, linked in bold, have received more thorough editorial attention.
+Below the apparatus criticus in these items is an apparatus fontium, or an accounting of Pseudo-Isidore’s material sources (with occasional formal source indications in parentheses).
 All words in the edited text that Pseudo-Isidore has from his sources are printed in italics; Roman type is reserved for Pseudo-Isidore’s own words.
 Sources are cited by abbreviated title, internal book and chapter divisions, and then by page and line number in their respective editions.
 Abbreviated titles are resolved here, where I also provide full references to the modern editions and what I know about Pseudo-Isidore’s specific access to the sources at issue.

 A final apparatus tracks parallel passages among other Pseudo-Isidorian forgeries, including, especially, the False Capitularies of Benedictus Levita, as well as the other decretal forgeries.
 The guiding theory of this apparatus is that the False Capitularies and various other excerpt repositories, such as the Collectio Angilramni and the Chalcedon Excerpts, predate, in essence if not in every detail, the False Decretals.
 This will surely prove controversial, for many modern scholars prefer to see the False Decretals as the earlier–perhaps the earliest–Pseudo-Isidorian forgery.
 I have assembled a great deal of evidence that shows they are wrong, and I will present this evidence in due course.